 “Creativity is contagious.
 Pass it on.”
 Albert Einstein

 Art and Design gives all students a unique opportunity to explore and develop their own ideas with purpose, independence and competence.
-Here at St Michaels the art department have a highly skilled and motivated team, who are committed to inspiring their students by opening up a world of possibilities that working in the creative industries can provide.
-Through studying a comprehensive, forward thinking and process lead curriculum, the Art department will facilitate your child into becoming an innovative, lateral thinker.
-These skills are highly prized in creative industries such as media and publishing, and are valued across a range of different industries and professions, including retail, law, management, consultancy and IT.
+Here at St Michael's the art department has a highly skilled and motivated team, who are committed to inspiring their students by opening up a world of possibilities that working in the creative industries can provide.
+Through studying a comprehensive, forward-thinking and process-led curriculum, the Art department will facilitate your child into becoming an innovative, lateral thinker.
+These skills are highly prized in creative industries such as media and publishing and are valued across a range of different industries and professions, including retail, law, management, consultancy and IT.
 Pupil engagement and productivity is of an extremely high standard, meaning work is regularly displayed and showcased to the benefit of pupils’ sense of achievement and the whole school environment.

 Art and Design builds ASPIRATION by: